 - You must be a U. S. citizen, a permanent resident, or in the United States for other than temporary purposes.
 Acceptable visas would include the 1451, 1-551, or 1-94, if it is stamped "refugee", "indefinite parole," "asylum granted" or "Cuban-Haitian" entrant.
 If you have another visa type, the financial aid administrator will be able to help you in determining whether or not you are eligible. - Be enrolled in an eligible program (SHORE is eligible). - Be scheduled to attend at least twelve clock hours per week of class time. - Not to be in default on a Federal Loan (Guaranteed Student Loan, Stafford Loan, or Federal Direct Student Loan) received at any institution or owe a refund on a Supplemental Educational Opportunity Grant, Federal Pell or State Grant. - Be making satisfactory academic progress.
-A discussion of the definition of satisfactory academic progress can be found in the school catalog. - Be registered with the Selective Service if you are a male who is at least 18 years old and born after 01/01/1960. - For the Federal Pell Grant, you may not have previously received a bachelor's degree or have reached 600 percent lifetime eligibility usage. - For all Title IV programs, you may not currently be enrolled in high school.
+A discussion of the definition of satisfactory academic progress can be found in the school catalog. - Effective as of the 2023-2024 Award Year, male students are no longer required to register with the Selective Service to qualify for Federal Financial Aid. - For the Federal Pell Grant, you may not have previously received a bachelor's degree or have reached 600 percent lifetime eligibility usage. - For all Title IV programs, you may not currently be enrolled in high school.